 2. Height of light in relation to subject

-The height of the light and how it’s angled down towards the subject affects the portrait lighting pattern and therefore where the nose shadow will fall.
+The height of the light and how it’s angled down towards the subject affects the portrait lighting pattern effect and therefore where the nose shadow falls.

-When using umbrella lighting as a key light it should be placed higher than eye level, but not so high that catchlights aren’t visible in the subject’s eyes.
+When using umbrella lighting as a key light place it higher than your subject’s eye level, but not so high that you can’t see catchlights in the subject’s eyes.

 The exact height varies from face to face.
-A heavier brow will cast more shadow over the eyes, so the light will have to be lower than for someone with finer bone structure.
+A heavier brow casts more shadow over the eyes, so the light needs to be lower than for someone with finer bone structure.

 3. Horizontal position of light

-In addition to the vertical position of the light, the horizontal position in relation to the subject has a huge impact on the lighting pattern and therefore where the shadows fall on a subject’s face.
+In addition to the vertical position of the light, the horizontal position in relation to the subject impacts the lighting pattern and therefore where shadows fall on a subject’s face.

 In other words when the light is:

-- In front of the subject (butterfly lighting, also called beauty lighting)
+- In front of the subject for butterfly lighting, also called beauty lighting

-- To the side of the subject (loop lighting, Rembrandt lighting and split lighting)
+- To the side of the subject for loop lighting, Rembrandt lighting and split lighting

-- Behind the subject (rim lighting and backlighting)
+- Behind the subject for rim lighting and backlighting

 Again, the subject’s bone structure will determine the small adjustments of the light’s position needed for each lighting pattern.